sivakumarazure18-wq/Hybrid-Identity-with-Entra-ID/Labfiles/Lab01-Setup-Hybrid-Identity-with-On-Prem-AD-and-Entra-ID.md

 ### Task 4: Verify synchronization in Microsoft Entra

-In this task, you will verify the synchronization of identities in Microsoft Entra .
-You will access the Microsoft 365 admin center, navigate to the Identity section, and verify that user accounts synchronized from on-premises AD are visible in Microsoft Entra .
+In this task, you will verify the synchronization of identities in Microsoft Entra.
+You will access the Microsoft 365 admin center, navigate to the Identity section, and verify that user accounts synchronized from on-premises AD are visible in Microsoft Entra.
 By confirming successful synchronization, you will ensure that users can access cloud-based resources using their on-premises credentials.

 1. Open a new browser tab in your Lab VM.